-As of September 2022, Jennifer Dionne, Senior Associate Vice Provost for Research Platforms/Shared Facilities, chairs the Strategic Committee.
+Jennifer Cochran, Senior Associate Vice Provost for Research, chairs the Strategic Committee.
 Internal proposals are reviewed by principal committee members, who are typically Senior Associate Deans (SAD), or their proxies, from the STEM Schools.
 The committee might invite reviews by additional faculty or SADs when a specific disciplinary expertise is required.
 Current committee members are as follows.

 - Engineering: Howard Zebker, Professor of Electrical Engineering and of Geophysic

 - Humanities and Sciences: Mary Beth Mudgett, Senior Associate Dean for The Natural Sciences

 - Medicine: David Kingsley, Professor of Developmental Biology